 - Previous treatment

-Once you finish your assessment, a member of the staff will create a treatment plan for you.
+Once you finish your assessment, a staff member will create a treatment plan.

 Aspects of Recovery IOP Treatment